OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-03.md

 ## 2 Kings 3:5

-But after Ahab died, the king of Moab rebelled against the king of Israel.
+However, following the death of Ahab, the king of Moab rose in rebellion against the king of Israel.

 ## 2 Kings 3:6